crate/crate/blackbox/docs/general/builtins/scalar.rst

     EXTRACT( field FROM expression )

 :field:
-  An identifier which identifies the part of the timestamp that should be extracted.
+  An identifier or string literal which identifies the part of the timestamp that should be extracted.

 :expression:
   An expression that resolves to a timestamp or is castable to timestamp.